realbakari/Bakari-Mustafa-Site/now.md

 **Homework Club Program** - Ongoing academic support for African-Australian students across Melbourne and Regional Victoria, helping them excel in their studies while building confidence and community connections.

-**Leadership Development** - Following the success of our April 2025 Mount Eliza camp (34 students!), we're planning our next leadership retreat and developing new workshops focused on:
+**Leadership Development** - Following the April 2025 Mount Eliza camp with 34 students, we're planning our next leadership retreat and developing new workshops focused on:
 - Public speaking and communication
 - Goal-setting and career planning
 - Cultural identity and belonging